April 5, 2019

-- Multi-user editing (Early Access): It’s now possible for multiple artists and developers to simultaneously make changes to the same Unreal Engine project in a safe and reliable way, eliminating bottlenecks and inspiring creativity on set.
+- Multi-user editing (Beta): It’s now possible for multiple artists and developers to simultaneously make changes to the same Unreal Engine project in a safe and reliable way, eliminating bottlenecks and inspiring creativity on set.
 See the multi-user editing documentation for more details.

-- Real-time compositing (Early Access): We’ve added a new UI to Composure, Unreal Engine’s built-in compositor, making it much easier to use, and enabling artists to leverage its real-time compositing capabilities directly in the Unreal Editor.
+- Real-time compositing (Beta): We’ve added a new UI to Composure, Unreal Engine’s built-in compositor, making it much easier to use, and enabling artists to leverage its real-time compositing capabilities directly in the Unreal Editor.

 - Take Recorder: A new Take Recorder enables you to record animations from motion capture linked to characters in the scene, and from Live Link data, for future playback—so you can quickly iterate on performance recordings, and easily review previous takes.

 - Extended media I/O support: We’ve added support for higher bit depths, resolutions, and frame rates for professional media I/O.

 Whether you’re producing linear entertainment or creating an immersive experience, there are even more options for using your output data.